GDG-IGDTUW/DSA-1/README.md

 #  *DSA-1 Repository*

-Welcome to the *DSA-1 Repository, your go-to collection for mastering **Data Structures and Algorithms*!
+Welcome to the *DSA-1 Repository*, your go-to collection for mastering *Data Structures and Algorithms*!
 This repository contains categorized DSA topics with corresponding questions to help you learn, practice, and excel in coding interviews and assessments.

 ---